 Set Limits with an Iron Hand and a Velvet Glove

 I love what Mahatma Gandhi says: “A 'No' uttered from deepest conviction is better and greater than a 'Yes' merely uttered to please, or, what is worse, to avoid trouble.”
-Kind but firm limit setting is healthy.
+Kind but firm limit-setting is healthy.
 People must take responsibility for their own lives.
 You’re not in the business of fixing anyone.
 Enabling always backfires.
 Without limits, a relationship isn’t on equal ground; and no one wins.
 You might well feel, “I’m sick and tired of your complaints.”
-But instead, using a more measured tone, here’s how to address some common situations.
+But instead, use a more measured tone; here’s how to address some common situations.

 - With a friend or relative

 Smile and say kindly, “Our relationship is important to me, but it’s not helpful to keep feeling sorry for yourself.
 I can only listen for five minutes unless you’re ready to discuss solutions.”
 Get ready to be guilt-tripped.
-If the victim, irate, comes back with, “What kind of friend are you?” don’t succumb to that ploy.
-Just reply, “I’m a great friend and I love you, but this is all I can offer.”
+The victim may reply: “What kind of friend are you?”
+But don’t succumb to that ploy.
+Just respond, “I’m a great friend and I love you, but this is all I can offer.”

 - With a coworker

 Sincerely respond, “I’m really sorry that’s happening to you.”
 Then, after listening briefly, smile and say, “I’ll keep good thoughts for things to work out.
 I hope you understand, I’m on deadline and I must return to work.”
-Simultaneously employ this-isn’t-a-good-time body language--crossing your arms, breaking eye contact, or even turning your back.
+Simultaneously employ this-isn’t-a-good-time body language, crossing your arms, breaking eye contact, or even turning your back.
 The less you engage this victim, the better.
-(Studies reveal that most workers can barely focus for eleven minutes without being disturbed by an office mate!)
+(Studies reveal that most workers can barely focus for 11 minutes without being disturbed by an office mate.)

 - With yourself